newjersey/navigator.business.nj.gov/web/roadmaps/tasks/research-insurance-needs-home-contractor.md

 To find an insurance broker, speak to your network, local Chamber of Commerce, or supplier.
 Often times, the best way to find a broker is through word of mouth.

 After you complete this task, you will have:
-- identified an insurance policy for your business
+- Identified an insurance policy for your business